 SamTrans is exploring partnerships with the private sector that can help deliver mobility options to San Mateo County.
-These public-private partnerships include potential arrangements with transportation network companies to provide last-mile transit services or potential assistance with the delivery of paratransit services.
+These public-private partnerships include potential arrangements with transportation network companies (TNCs) to provide last-mile transit services or potential supplement to paratransit services.
+A TNC pilot program is expected to potentially launch in the next few years.
 Other options include cooperative agreements with private sector companies to provide transit and/or maintenance services and training.
 Another example is SamTrans' innovative partnership with Facebook to explore and potentially deliver mobility improvements in the Dumbarton rail corridor.
 Any potential public-private partnership would define the role of both SamTrans and other partners in designing, environmentally clearing, constructing, and operating and maintaining any future transit services.